nmantani/FileInsight-plugins/README.md

   Encode selected region into percent-encoded text that is used by URL

 ### Misc operations
-* Bitmap view
-  Visualize the whole file as bitmap representation
-* Byte frequency
-  Show byte frequency of selected region (the whole file if not selected)
 * Emulate code
   Emulate selected region as an executable or shellcode with Qiling Framework (the whole file if not selected)
 * File comparison